 On May 26, our company’s cold storage hardware Trezor wallet was the subject of a malicious action by an external attacker compromising 430 million CLR tokens, which were transferred out of the wallet to an unauthorized address.
 A few of those tokens were promptly sold on exchanges causing the price of the token to take a significant drop.
 The 430 million CLR tokens were being held for the development fund and for usage in the ClearCoin network of blockchain related products.

 The tokens that were transferred from company wallets were obtained by theft and the event is being treated as a cyber crime.
 The hardware wallet was not moved from its secure location.
 It’s unclear how access to the wallet was gained, and no person at the company is considered a suspect.
-While there have been stories recently about vulnerabilities with hardware wallets, it’s hard to tell how access was gained to this particular wallet, which was securely stored in a locked location out of the office.
-At this time, it appears to be a form of malware attack that gained remote access to our sensitive data (update: please see the bottom of the post for more details on this.)
+While there have been stories recently about vulnerabilities with hardware wallets.
+At this time, it appears to be a form of malware attack that gained remote access to our sensitive data that had information on how to recover the Trezor wallet (update: please see the bottom of the post for more details on the results of the investigation.)
 As a guideline, we’ve seen great innovations in the crypto economy, but we’re also aware there are many unsavory acts taking place.
 Given the malicious activity against the company, we are implementing protocols going beyond industry security protocols – which, for the sake of protecting our business – we are not publicizing entirely.
 The company will keep its future holdings in multi-signature wallets which will require a number of people to sign off on transactions before they happen.
 While multi-signature wallets come with their own pros and cons, we’ve decided it’s the best option going forward.